 The hefsek taharah is done as follows:

-1. Wash your hands.
+- Wash your hands.
 Your fingers should be clean, and should have no exposed cuts that could bleed onto the cloth.
 Watch out for sharp fingernails, as they can scratch during the internal examination.
 The free hand can be used to spread apart the external labia.

-2. Take a soft, white, cotton cloth, often called a bedikah cloth, a taharah cloth, or an ed, and check it for any stains, specks, or colored threads.
-You can usually obtain these cloths at the mikveh; in Israel, many pharmacies also sell them.
+- Take a soft, white, cotton cloth, often called a bedikah cloth, a taharah cloth, or an ed, and check it for any stains, specks, or colored threads.
+You can usually obtain these cloths at the mikveh; in Israel, many pharmacies and grocery stores also sell them.
 You can also prepare cloths at home by cutting up white cloth (e.g., well‑washed old white cotton undershirts).
 Surgical cotton or cotton balls should not be used.
 They often contain tiny colored threads and they may absorb blood so deeply that it cannot be seen on the surface.
 A tampon should not be used because a bedikah involves checking within internal folds and crevices.

-4. Move the finger in a circular motion around the inside of the vaginal canal, gently touching the sides and checking inside all folds and crevices.
+- Insert your finger gently into the vaginal canal as deeply as you comfortably can, and move it in a circular motion around the inside of the vaginal canal, gently touching the sides and checking inside all folds and crevices.

-5. Withdraw the cloth and check it in a good light.
+- Withdraw the cloth and check it in a good light.

 Learning to do a hefsek taharah is quite similar to learning how to use a tampon.
 If you experience any difficulty, please don’t hesitate to contact us for guidance.